ToreniaFournieri/Star-Canine/Specification.md

 2. Remaining damage (if any) is applied to Hull

 ### 4.5 End of Combat
-#### 4.5.1 Disposable item clean up
+#### 4.5.1 Disposable Item Cleanup
-  - All equipped disposable items ("disposable": True) are replaced in the inventory with Broken Scrap (ID: 999).
+- All equipped disposable items (`"disposable": true`) are removed from equipped slots
+- Each disposable item is replaced in inventory with one Broken Scrap (ID: 999)
-  - The item is destroyed regardless of whether it was actually fired or activated during the battle.
+- This happens regardless of whether the item was activated during combat
-  - Log: <Item Name> has burned out.
-Replaced with Broken Scrap.
+- Combat log displays: "[Item Name] has burned out.
+Replaced with Broken Scrap."

 #### 4.5.2 Draw Condition
 A combat is considered a draw if: